Skip to content

 bits : int

-A value in between 0 to 8.
-Can not be zero.
+A value in between one to eight.

 Returns